TomerP2/java-battleships/README.md

 - Create a new Board instance
 - Call generateBattleships
 - Ask user to pick a cell using UserInteractor.getInput()
+- Check if user already tried selected cell.
+If they have, display 'You already picked that cell!' and return to previous step.
+If they haven't, continue.
 - Increment tries integer.
 - For each battleship:
   - check if user hit battleship using Battleship.checkIfHit